AbuEnayetSiddique/ABS/README.txt

 Tried to solve problems from Category.Controller.cs and Startup.cs files in CategoryController.cs file I had prboblem.
 In line 30 I cahnged GetAll() to Getall() to solve error.

+1529
+Added a new folder in the Areas/View with the same name as the Controller and Added a new ‘Index’ view to the folder and modified the code from the Category Index View.txt file